sveltejs/kit/documentation/docs/13-cli.md

 - `--verbose` — log more detail

+After building the app you can see the documentation of your chosen adapter for specific instructions on how to serve your app.

 ### svelte-kit preview

 After you've built your app with `svelte-kit build`, you can start the production version (irrespective of any adapter that has been applied) locally with `svelte-kit preview`.
-This is intended for testing the production build locally, **not for serving your app**, for which you should always use an adapter.
-The way your app will be served is dependent on the adapter used, see the documentation of your chosen adapter for specific instructions on how to run your app.
+This is intended for testing the production build locally, **not for serving your app**, for which you should always use an [adapter](#adapters).

 Like `svelte-kit dev`, it accepts the following options: